UCIDataScienceInitiative/UCIDataScienceInitiative.github.io/Workshops/AdvancedR.md

 ## Introduction

-During the class we will introduce you to the version control software, Git, and the collaboration website Github.
+erfewafdas fdDuring the class we will introduce you to the version control software, Git, and the collaboration website Github.
 The material comes from [Software Carpentry](http://software-carpentry.org).
 The group's mission is to help scientists and engineers get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.
 Their hands-on workshops cover basic concepts and tools, including program design, version control, data management, and task automation.
 Participants will be encouraged to help one another and to apply what they have learned to their own research problems.

 **Who:** The course is aimed at undergraduate computer science students. **You don't need to have any previous knowledge of the tools that will be presented at the workshop.**